Are you good at physics and maths and interested in working with air and spacecraft? Then, you can pursue a career as an Aerospace Engineer.

 Aspiring aerospace engineers must complete an engineering qualification, majoring in aerospace or aeronautical engineering, with an honour's year (4th year).

-The aerospace engineer course helps build a strong base in programming, problem-solving skills, deductive reasoning, reading and writing for risk assessments, and the technical design skills to complete practical design objectives.
+The aerospace engineer course helps build a strong base in programming, problem-solving, reasoning, reading and writing for risk assessments, and the technical design skills to complete practical design objectives.

-High school graduates can attend this course in top universities such as RMIT, UNSW, and the University in Melbourne.
+High school graduates can attend this course at top universities such as RMIT, UNSW, and the University of Melbourne.

 Students who complete at least one year of an approved university course in engineering can join the Undergraduate Scheme in the Royal Australian Navy or Royal Australian Air Force.